andrew/ultimate-awesome/README.md

 - [awesome-deep-model-compression](https://github.com/chadHGY/awesome-deep-model-compression) - Awesome Deep Model Compression.
 - [awesome-list](https://github.com/chalettu/awesome-list) - My awesome list for development resources and libraries.
 - [awesome-wso2-apim](https://github.com/chanakaudaya/awesome-wso2-apim) - This repository contains a list of awesome articles written on WSO2 API Manager.
-- [awesome-research-agents](https://github.com/chchenhui/awesome-research-agents) - 🤖️ A collection of papers, blogs and projects of research agents.
 - [awesome-deployed-tools](https://github.com/chow-petit/awesome-deployed-tools) - A curated list of digital tools we use, ranging from project management, to artificial intelligence, to intelligence & knowledge gathering and content management.
 Commented, connected, by everyone and for everyone !.
 - [awesome-github-community-health-files](https://github.com/ChrisCarini/awesome-github-community-health-files) - A curated list of Awesome GitHub community health files such as CODE_OF_CONDUCT, CONTRIBUTING, GOVERNANCE, Issue & PR templates, SECURITY, SUPPORT.
 - [design-systems-diary](https://github.com/chrisuser/design-systems-diary) - A collection of notes, tips and links regarding design systems and UI/UX development.